 - Keep the unit and fixtures clean and sanitary

 Evictions in Alaska

-In Alaska, landlords are empowered to evict their tenants for several reasons, including the following:
+Alaska landlords are empowered to evict tenants for the following reasons:

 Security Deposits in Alaska